-Communication: When first visiting the site the student is given an introductory tour of the radiology L 2 3 4 5 department.
-Explains routines of exams to the student during first visit.
-L 2 3 4 5 Radiologist and technologists communicate with the student in a polite manner.
-1 L 2 3 4 5 Aids students in their desire for success and offers constructive criticism.
-L 2 3 4 5 Equipment Operation When first visiting the site, various machine functions were explained thoroughly (including luoro, tomo and portables).
-L 2 3 4 5 Radiation Protection: The site provides all necessary protective lead apparel when appropriate.
-L 2 3 4 5 Facility never asks a student to hold during an exposure.
-L 2 3 4 5 Patient Positioning: Junusual positioning is explained to the student before performing an exam (e.g., special L 2 3 4 5 views that may not have been demonstrated in the lab setting).
+Communication: When first visiting the site the student is given an introductory tour of the radiology department.
+1 2 3 4 5 Explains routines of exams to the student during first visit.
+1 2 3 4 5 Radiologist and technologists communicate with the student in a polite manner.
+1 2 3 4 5 Aids students in their desire for success and offers constructive criticism.
+1 2 3 4 5 Equipment Operation When first visiting the site, various machine functions were explained thoroughly (including fluoro, tomo and portables).
+1 2 3 4 5 Radiation Protection: - The site provides all necessary protective lead apparel when appropriate.
+1 2 3 4 5 Facility never asks a student to hold during an exposure.
+1 2 3 4 5 Patient Positioning: Unusual positioning is explained to the student before performing an exam (e.g., special 1 2 3 4 5 views that may not have been demonstrated in the lab setting).
 Appropriate devices such as sponges, sandbags, etc. are available for student use.
 1 2 3 4 5 Exposure Factor Manipulation: A technique chart is available for student use.
-L 2 3 4 5 Evaluating Quality Radiographs: The site takes pride in producing quality radiographs and doesn't second-guess a student's decision to repeat a radiograph.
-L 2 3 4 5 Maintaining Patient Records: When first visiting site, a clear explanation of all paperwork is provided to the student.
-1 L 2 3 4 5 nitiative: The student is sought out and told when a patient arrives for an exam (e.g., the student is $\overline{f 1}$ L 2 3 4 5 n the file room and is unaware that a patient has arrived).
+1 2 3 4 5 Evaluating Quality Radiographs: The site takes pride in producing quality radiographs and doesn't second-guess a student's decision to repeat a radiograph.
+1 2 3 4 5 Maintaining Patient Records: When first visiting site, a clear explanation of all paperwork is provided to the student.
+1 2 3 4 5 Initiative: The student is sought out and told when a patient arrives for an exam (e.g., the student is 1 2 3 4 5 in the file room and is unaware that a patient has arrived).
 When a student is practicing during slow times and a question arises, a technologist is willing to provide an answer to the best of his or her knowledge.
-L 2 3 4 5 Compliance: · L 2 3 4 5 Fime spent at this facility was worthwhile and an integral part of my overall clinical 2 3 4 5 When a student is practicing during slow times and a question arises, a technologist is willing to provide an answer to the best of his or her knowledge.
-Compliance: The student felt at ease around the technologist and other employees.
-L 2 3 4 instructor being evaluated: Semester: Rating Scale: 1 Never Describes the Instructor 2 3 Sometimes Describes the Instructor 1 De ways scrib oes t :he 1.
-Has a good a ttitude wher working with students.
-1 2 3 4 5 2.
-Was approac chable and he elpful.
-1 2 3 4 5 3.
-Stimulated a nd challenge d me to th nink.
-1 2 3 4 5 4.
-Asked me pe rtinent ques tions.
-1 2 3 4 5 5.
-Helped me re elate course work to cl inical practice.
-1 2 3 4 5 6.
-Offered me p oositive feedl oack wher appropriate.
-1 2 3 4 5 7.
-Offered me a n initial orie ntation.
-1 2 3 4 5 8.
-Provided ade equate super vision.
-1 2 3 4 5 9.
-Discussed my y evaluation with me.
-1 2 3 4 5 10.Encouraged thinking skill outside of the box and apply critica l 1 2 3 4 5 11.Operated in a vith stand ards set forth by ARRT, 1 2 3 4 5
+1 2 3 4 5 Compliance: The student felt at ease around the technologist and other employees.
+1 2 3 4 5